Why Is The Measles Vaccine So Important?

 When is the measles vaccine given?

-Most people in the US today are protected against measles through vaccination, but there continues to be communities with pockets of unvaccinated people.
-This is important because high immunization rates in a community protect those who are too young to be vaccinated, including infants under 12 months of age.
+Most people in the U.S. are protected against measles through vaccination.
+However, some communities still have pockets of unvaccinated people.
+This matters because high vaccination rates help protect those who are too young to get vaccinated, like infants under 12 months of age.

 “When your children receive vaccines, they are protecting themselves and those who cannot be immunized, such as infants who are too young to be vaccinated.
 They are at the highest risk of serious illness, hospitalization and even death due to measles,” Dr. Shalauta says.